minzzelo/cs2101ug/docs/UserGuide.md

 ### Delete a flashcard  : `delete`

 Realised that a flashcard is now useless or irrelevant?
-You can simply remove it from your list using our delete command!
+You can simply remove it from your flashcard list using our delete command!

 Format: `delete INDEX`